joshua-afk/joshua-afk/README.md

 - 👯 I’m looking to collaborate on any neovim plugin project using Lua.
 - 💬 Ask me about Books, Keyboard, and Coffee.
 - 📫 How to reach me: email me at joshuaryan.velasquez.22@protonmail.com
-- ⚡ Fun facts: A person who is genuinely curious, drinks Coffee sometimes.
+- ⚡ Fun facts: A person who is always genuinely curious, clueless most of the time, also drinks Coffee sometimes.

 ### Tools & Technologies: